 Taming Oxidative Stress with Tocotrienols

-The Might Mitochondria is Always Under Attack
+The Mighty Mitochondria is Always Under Attack

 Increased oxidative stress is a risk factor for developing chronic diseases.
 Although normal metabolic processes of the body can contribute to certain amounts of free radicals, the body may be exposed to an excess production of free radicals caused by ongoing exposure to pollutants, toxins, and other stressful factors.
 High levels of free radicals in the body can damage cells and break down their membranes, resulting in what we know as ageing.